-- 1.1 SDC adopted the Older Peoples Housing Strategy (OPHS) in April 2019 which set out the approach to delivering the six 'UNIQUE' strategic objectives which can be found at Appendix A within the OPHS.
+- 1.1 Stroud District Council (SDC) adopted the Older People's Housing Strategy (OPHS) in April 2019 which set out the approach to delivering the six 'UNIQUE' strategic objectives.
 This strategy was built on the works identified in the Sheltered Housing Modernisation Programme.
-The Strategy also allowed for the opportunity to convert some of the existing common areas into additional dwellings with a strong concentration on buildings, accommodation and financial implications/funding. - 1.2 The OPHS has a robust action plan attached to it which set out timescales for delivery of the six strategic objectives.
-Most of the action plans have been undertaken, however, due to lockdown there are some that are ongoing and others will be reviewed with a potential of being removed in the revised Strategy. - 1.3 The OPHS concentrated a great deal on the financial delivery in line with the Medium-Term Financial Plan (MTFP) Sheltered Housing Modernisation Project which has since been renamed to Independent Living Modernisation Project.
-This is now in its final 2 years with the remainder of schemes being planned into a works programme allowing the
+The Strategy also allowed for the opportunity to convert some of the existing common areas into additional dwellings with a strong concentration on buildings, accommodation and financial implications/funding. - 1.2 The OPHS had a robust action plan attached to it which set out timescales for delivery of the six strategic objectives.
+Most of the action plan has been undertaken, however, due to lockdown there are some that are ongoing whilst others have been removed from the 2023-2027 Strategy. - 1.3 The OPHS concentrated a great deal on the financial delivery in line with the Medium-Term Financial Plan (MTFP) Sheltered Housing Modernisation Project which is now named Independent Living Modernisation Project.
+This project is in its final 2 years with the remainder of schemes being planned into a works programme allowing the